 - Experience with any of the above platforms, extensions and plugins

-- Knowledge of some or all of the following:
+- Experience with some or all of the following:

 - HTML / CSS